logigearcorp/docs.testarchitect.com/content/administration-guide/license-server/license-server-installation-guide/windows.md

     ![](/images/TA_InstallationGuide/DITA_source/Images/install_LS_Wins_1.png)

-3. In the Configuration dialog box, use the **Browse** buttons to choose the program and data locations for the TestArchitect License Server or, alternatively, accept the default locations.
+3.  **Optional:** In the Configuration dialog box, use the **Browse** buttons to choose the program and data locations for the TestArchitect License Server or, alternatively, accept the default locations.

     ![](/images/TA_InstallationGuide/DITA_source/Images/install_LS_Wins_2.png)